 iPhone 9: Price, release date, and the biggest leaks so far

-The iPhone 11 range launched in September 2019 to acclaim, and typically we wouldn’t expect any new phones from the brand until a full year has passed.
-But the rumour mill has churned out information on a brand new upcoming model that may be called the iPhone 9 or iPhone SE 2 and is set to be launched in the first half of 2020.
-This handset is reckoned to be an affordable entry in Apple’s notoriously pricey product line-up − and in this article, we’ve gathered together all the information we know about it so far.
+The iPhone 11 range was revealed to much acclaim back in September, and so typically we wouldn’t expect a new flagship iPhone to be forthcoming until a year later.
+However, rumours are circling of a mid-range model that’s set to be launched in the first half of 2020.
+This handset is reckoned to be a desperately needed affordable entry point into Apple’s notoriously pricey product line-up − and in this article, we’ve gathered together all the information we know about it so far.
 Presenting the iPhone 9 (which may instead be called the iPhone SE 2)…

 iPhone 9 release date

-At first, the iPhone 9 was expected to launch on March 31.
-However, the scheduled Apple March Event was cancelled due to the coronavirus outbreak, with Cult of Mac reporting that the iPhone 9 has been “delayed indefinitely” due to production issues; Jon Prosser contradicted this in the below tweet.
+The earliest rumours have suggested that the iPhone 9 would launch on March 31.
+However, the scheduled Apple March Event for that day was eventually cancelled thanks to the coronavirus pandemic, with Cult of Mac reporting that the iPhone 9 has since been “delayed indefinitely” due to production issues; Jon Prosser contradicted this in the below tweet.

-This device wasn’t the only one thought to have been affected by the postponed event; we were also anticipating the unveiling of a new iPad Pro (since announced quietly), AirTags, and the iOS 13.4 software update.
-We’ll be looking out for updates as the situation develops.
+This device wasn’t the only one that’s speculated to have been affected by the postponed event; we were also anticipating the unveiling of a new iPad Pro (since announced on the quiet), AirTags, and the iOS 13.4 software update.

 Related: Best iPhone